joan-gomara/Droptrip/README.md

 A game for the final degree project at the Open University of Catalonia (UOC). \
 flat style.

-# Changelog:
+## Changelog:

--Rebranding
+- Rebranding
--Menú de navegació
+- Menú de navegació
--Indicacions del tutorial
+- Indicacions del tutorial